obss/jury/README.md

 ### CLI Usage

 You can specify predictions file and references file paths and get the resulting scores.
 Each line should be paired in both files.
+You can optionally provide reduce function and an export path for results to be written.

-    jury eval --predictions /path/to/predictions.txt --references /path/to/references.txt --reduce_fn max
+    jury eval --predictions /path/to/predictions.txt --references /path/to/references.txt --reduce_fn max --export /path/to/export.txt

+You can also provide prediction folders and reference folders to evaluate multiple experiments.
+In this set up, however, it is required that the prediction and references files you need to evaluate as a pair have the same file name.
+These common names are paired together for prediction and reference.

+    jury eval --predictions /path/to/predictions_folder --references /path/to/references_folder --reduce_fn max --export /path/to/export.txt

 If you want to specify metrics, and do not want to use default, specify it in config file (json) in `metrics` key.